collapsed-stacks/startups/questions/8352/putting-ads-on-user-generated-content.md

 - posted by: [Max](https://stackexchange.com/users/7378591/max) on 2016-01-18
 - score: 2

-<p>That's what all websites do so you are fine to do so as well.
-Make sure to use only premium ad networks like Google Adsense.</p>
+That's what all websites do so you are fine to do so as well.
+Make sure to use only premium ad networks like Google Adsense.